ebullient/ttrpg-convert-cli/README.md

     }
     ```

-    - `path/to/` is a placeholder.
+    - `path/to/` is a placeholder for a relative or absolute path to the file[^1].
 There are a few ways to figure out the path to a file.
         - You may be able to drag and drop the file into the terminal window.
         - You may have the ability to right-click on the file and select "Copy Path".
         - *Windows users*: When pasting the path into a text editor, use find/replace to replace all `\` with `/`.